Trump says he spoke to Taliban leader, had ‘good talk’

-WASHINGTON (AP) — President Donald Trump says he spoke with the leader of the Taliban on Tuesday.
+WASHINGTON (AP) — President Donald Trump is confirming that he spoke on the phone to a leader of the Taliban, making him the first U.S. president believed to ever speak directly with the militant group.

 President Donald Trump speaks to members of the media before leaving the White House, Tuesday, March 3, 2020, in Washington, to visit the National Institutes of Health's Vaccine Research Center in Bethesda, Md.
 (Source: AP Photo/Manuel Balce Ceneta/AP)